 Once you master balance moves on solid ground, try them on an unstable surface such as a BOSU platform.
 Stand near a wall or other support, for safety.
 Start in the middle of the board on two feet at first.
 When you feel comfortable, carefully give the one-legged clocks a try.
 It's harder than it looks!

 Stand with your feet hip-width apart.
 Point your left foot out front, just barely touching the floor for balance and push your hips back and down into this challenging one-legged squat position.
 Your right knee is bent, chest upright, eyes forward, and your arms out front.
 Slowly push up to return to starting position.
 Switch feet.
-Be sure the knee doesn't push in front of the toes.
+Be sure your knee doesn't push in front of your toes.

 Lunge With Reach